The Period of PURPLE Cry

-C=calm the baby with touch (perhaps skin-to-skin is needed), gentle movement, quiet voice (e.g., singing);
+C = Calm the baby with touch (perhaps skin-to-skin is needed), gentle movement, and a quiet voice (e.g., singing).

-Y= care for yourself to keep yourself calm, have someone there to help care for your infant when you are overwhelmed, caring for you can help you remain calm and care for your infant.
+Y = Care for yourself to keep yourself calm.
+Have someone there to help care for your infant when you are overwhelmed; caring for you can help you remain calm and better care for your infant.

 1. Building parents’ understanding of infant development and their role in early care

 Help parents to understand what is occurring in the early months of development and to understand the developmental niche so necessary to support early growth.